 The project incorporates both formative and summative assessment.
 Students will present their project plan orally in a subject specific workshop and in written form to their project supervisor.
 The summative assessment consists of the actual project, either a written project or a film and/or performance project with outline, treatment and theoretical statement.

 Prior learning requirements

 The content of this module will vary according to the chosen topic.
 The topic will be developed from the student’s prior learning achieved on the modules at levels 4 and 5 and by the student’s areas of interest.
 Students will formulate a project proposal, including aims, methods and an overall research and/or practice plan.
-The student will project manage the work according to milestones agreed with the supervisor and s/he will shape the project according to the feedback provided and in the workshops with other students researching projects in the discipline.
+The student will project manage the work according to milestones agreed with the supervisor and they will shape the project according to the feedback provided and in the workshops with other students researching projects in the discipline.

 Learning Outcomes LO1 - LO6